KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/data_analysis/code/CPOM_flux_sed_OM_final_7jul2014_metadata.md

 * Sediments were collected from LPP with an Ekman and then sieved through a 250 um mesh to remove all macroinvertebrates and CPOM

-* The sediments were then allowd to settle ovenight and the overlying water was siphoned off
+* The sediments were placed into BOD bottles on 9 June 2014 until 30 June 2014 in the dark with pond water and the applicable treatment conditions.

-* The remaining slurry was homogenized and 10 ml was place into a pre-weighed crucible
+* At the conclusion of the experiment the water was siphoned off and a 1 X 0.8 cm core was collected from the center of the bottle.
+The core volume is `&pi;(0.4^2) * 1 = 0.5 cm3`.

-* The sediments were then dried at 50 dC and ashed at 550 dC
+* The sediment core was placed into a preweighed crucible and then dried at 50 dC and ashed at 550 dC

 Created: 7 July 2014